veracity/veracity-documentation/common/markdown/ingest/Ingest.md

 ```batch
 AzCopy /Source:C:\MyLocalFolder /Dest:https ://myblob.blob.core.windows.net/MyContainer /DestKey:key /S
 ```

-# Tutorial
-In this section you will find a collection of materials that will provide a deeper understanding and insight on how to ingest your data to a data storage.

 # Pattern & Practices
 In this section we will give theoretical and practical recommendations on how to best develop, design and implement your service